daxko/design/docs/contents/style/index.md

 ### Container

-Center some page content with a `.container` class.
+Center page content with a `.container` class.
+This container will automatically take up the full width of the screen up to 1200px.
+The default width can be overwritten by the `$container-width` sass variable.

 ```html
 <div class="container">